Skip to content

 Eligible Schools

-Santa Barbara County is proud to provide waste reduction and recycling support for schools located in the unincorporated areas of the county and in the City of Goleta.
-To see if your school qualifies for free services, please e-mail us or call (805) 882-3618.
+Santa Barbara County is proud to provide waste reduction and recycling support for schools located in all unincorporated areas of the county.
+To see if your school qualifies for free services, please e-mail us or call (805) 882-3624.

 Some local cities, such as the City of Santa Barbara and the City of Lompoc, also provide school recycling programs.
 Click here for a listing of the City Recycling Contacts.